-- AUTO2 Laboratory Automation: Bar Codes for Specimen Container Identification.
-This document provides specifications for use of linear bar codes on specimen containers in the clinical laboratory and for use on laboratory automation systems. - AUTO3 Laboratory Automation: Communications with Automated Clinical Laboratory Systems, Instruments, Devices, and Information Systems.
-This document provides standards to facilitate accurate and timely electronic exchange of data and information between the automated laboratory elements. - AUTO5 Laboratory Automation: Electromechanical Interfaces.
+AUTO2 Laboratory Automation: Bar Codes for Specimen Container Identification.
+This document provides specifications for use of linear bar codes on specimen tubes in the clinical laboratory and for use on laboratory automation systems.

+- AUTO3 Laboratory Automation: Communications with Automated Clinical Laboratory Systems, Instruments, Devices, and Information Systems.
+The goal of this document is to facilitate accurate and timely electronic exchange of data and information between the automated laboratory elements. - AUTO4 Laboratory Automation: Systems Operational Requirements, Characteristics, and Information Elements.
+This document provides standards of interest to operators for display of system status information such as specimen location, reagent supply, and warnings and alerts to support laboratory automation operations. - AUTO5 Laboratory Automation: Electromechanical Interfaces.
 This document provides guidance for the standardization of electromechanical interfaces between instruments and/or specimen processing and handling devices and automation systems in the automated laboratory. - GP2-A2-C NCCLS Procedure Manual Template.
 This computer template enables laboratorians to prepare consistent technical procedures in the NCCLS format.
 The template and its user manual, used along with the GP2-A3 guideline, provide a procedure format that is as easy to use as a word processing program.
 Procedures can be stored as individual files for easy retrieval and updating, or they can be networked through the local computer system for electronic distribution throughout the laboratory.
-The template format consists of tables for recording essential information for all procedures and an outline of key headings for incorporating procedure-specific details. - GP2-A3 Clinical Laboratory Technical Procedure Manuals Third Edition; Approved Guideline (1996).
+The template format consists of tables for recording essential information for all procedures and an outline of key headings for incorporating procedure-specific details. - GP2-A3

+Clinical Laboratory Technical Procedure Manuals Third Edition; Approved Guideline (1996).
 This document provides guidance for the patient-testing community by addressing the design, preparation, maintenance, and use of paper or electronic technical procedure manuals. - GP18-A Laboratory Design; Approved Guideline (1998).
 This guideline provides a foundation of information about laboratory design elements that can be used to help define the issues being considered when designing a laboratory. - Laboratory Instruments and Data Management Systems: Design of Software User Interfaces and End-User Software Systems Validation, Operation, and Monitoring; Approved Guideline (1995).
-This document identifies important factors that designers and laboratory managers should consider when developing new software-driven systems and selecting software user interfaces.
+The document identifies important factors that designers and laboratory managers should consider when developing new software-driven systems and selecting software user interfaces.
 Also included are simple rules to help prepare validation protocols for assessing the functionality and dependability of software.